m13253/JKSN/README.md

 JKSN, prononced as "Jackson", is an abbreviation of Jackson Compressed Serialize Notation, aims to be a binary serialization format compatible with JSON.

-JKSN stream can be further compressed with GZIP to get better results.
+JKSN stream may be further compressed with GZIP to get better results.

 File formats
 ------------

     [magic header] [control byte] [checksum] [control byte] [data bytes] [control byte] [data bytes] ...

-One JSON stream can only produce one value.
-So once a complete value is parsed, the JKSN stream should be terminated.
+One JSON stream must only produce one value.
+So once a complete value is parsed, the JKSN stream must be terminated.

 MIME type `application/x-jksn` and filename extension `.jksn` are preferred.

 ### Magic header

 This part contains four bytes `jk!`, it is used for safe Internet transmission and data type recognition.
-If the network bandwidth is limited, magic header can be omitted.
+If the network bandwidth is limited, magic header may be omitted.

 ### Control byte